Workforce Development Awards

 Specialty Awards (Contractors)

-Top-performing contractors are also considered for the following specialty awards, given at the discretion of the awards selection committee:
+Top-performing contractors are considered for specialty awards at the discretion of the awards selection committee.
+All judges reviewing the application must recommend the submission before it advances to the full committee.

 High Schools

-High schools that offer craft career and technical education (CTE) programs — including traditional CTE programs, Pre-Engineering, and PTEC programs — are eligible to compete.
+High schools that offer craft CTE programs - including traditional CTE programs, Pre-Engineering, and PTEC programs — are eligible to compete.
 Schools are evaluated through an online application and an in-person presentation with the judging panel.

 Post-Secondary Institutions